-Steps Description Reference outputs and/or save a new version of the model.
-The results are discussed below.
-STEP 7 Scenario 2: Eliminate VP&P by Year 5 & keep all assets between Fair and Very Good conditions thereafter In the 'Scenario' worksheet assign Treatment Strategy to each Homogeneous Asset Group and year (See Figure D3 in Appendix D - Illustrations for the FOOTWAY Toolkit).
+Steps Description Reference STEP 7 Scenario 2: Eliminate VP&P by Year 5 and keep all assets between Fair and Very Good conditions thereafter In the ' Scenario' worksheet assign Treatment Strategy to each Homogeneous Asset Group and year (See Figure D3 in Appendix D).
 Run the Toolkit.
 Export the outputs and/or save a new version of the model.
 Section 5